voschezang/coding-handbook/management-principles.md

     1. Avoidance: don't take risks at all (but miss out on potential wins).
     2. Evasion (retainment): count on luck, assume low-probability events won't occur.
 3. Specific strategies that do address risk:
-    1. Containment: decrease impact of risk when they do occur.
+    1. Containment: decrease impact of risk when they do materialize.
 E.g. reserve *buffers*.*
     2. Mitigation: reduce containment cost.
 This has an up-front cost, independent of whether the risk will materialize.